Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 #### New page 'Not for You' and dynamic tracks logic

-A new page has been added that will only be shown if the user does not meet the requirements to use the service.
+We have added a new page to show users who don't meet the service requirements.
  One way to achieve this is by hiding the page if the user confirms that they *can* use the service.

 Logic to hide the page has been implemented using the `hidden` property (see highlighted section in the code).
-The value from the selected radio button is stored in the field `Innflytter.KanBrukeSkjema` but can be accessed through the component (`["component", "bekreftelse"]`).
+The value from the selected radio button is stored in the field `Innflytter.KanBrukeSkjema` and can be accessed through the component (`["component", "bekreftelse"]`).
 As an option, you can test the value of the field directly (`["dataModel", "Innflytter.KanBrukeSkjema"]`).

 ```json{linenos=false,hl_lines="6-13"}